Strike action: Violence

 Historically, some employers have attempted to break union strikes by force.
 One of the most famous examples of this occurred during the Homestead Strike of 1892.
 Industrialist Henry Clay Frick sent private security agents from the Pinkerton National Detective Agency to break a strike, organised by the Amalgamated Association of Iron and Steel Workers at a Homestead, Pennsylvania, steel mill.
 Two strikers were killed, twelve wounded, along with two Pinkertons killed and eleven wounded.

-In the aftermath, Frick was shot in the neck and then stabbed by an unaffiliated anarchist, Alexander Berkman, in an assassination attempt.
-Frick survived the attack, while Berkman was sentenced to 22 years in prison.

-Conscription

-Critical infrastructure workers who are on strike may be forced back to work under military law and/or civil conscription in countries which allow conscription.
-In 2010, the Spanish government invoked emergency powers to conscript air traffic controllers who were on strike.